vicevirus/prompt-injection-lab/README.md

 ## Labs
 By default this lab uses Google Gemini.
 Why? cuz it's free 😂
 - Lab 1: Vulnerable LLM App
 - Lab 2: Vulnerable LLM App with [Rebuff - LLM Prompt Injection Detector](https://github.com/protectai/rebuff)
 - Lab 3: Vulnerable LLM App with [Guardrails AI - Adding guardrails to LLM](https://github.com/guardrails-ai/guardrails) (OpenAI)
 - Lab 4: Vulnerable LLM App with [Guardrails AI - Adding guardrails to LLM](https://github.com/guardrails-ai/guardrails) (Google Gemini)

+## Deployment Notes

+Please note that for the Rebuff and Guardrails-AI labs, some dependencies and documentation may be outdated.
+However, I have made every effort to ensure that they still work.

+To ensure a smooth experience, please refer to the README.md and requirements.txt files for each lab.
+They contain important information and instructions to help you get started.

+If you encounter any issues or have any questions, please don't hesitate to reach out for assistance.